Compton Packenham: Career

 He along with others of the American Council on Japan taught Nobusuke Kishi English and helped him improve his image.
 They helped him become Prime Minister of Japan.
-In Japan during the occupation period, he helped Japanese government officials communicate with senior US politicians and officials.
+In Japan during the post-World War II occupation period, he helped Japanese government officials communicate with senior US politicians and officials.
 The Japanese government was able to circumvent MacArthur's communication blockade.
-Compton Pakenham died 17 August 1957.
+Compton Packenham died 17 August 1957.

 Personal life

 In 1915, Packenham married Phyllis Price.
 Their daughter, Simona, was born in 1916; she never met her father.
 They soon separated as "he had taken no time at all to reveal himself as a most unsatisfactory choice".

 In January 1918, Packenham was on leave from the Army in London, and he met and began a relationship with Alma Dolling, a war widow.
 In October 1918, Packenham wrote a letter to his first wife informing her their marriage was over.
-Alma was cited in the Pakenham's divorce in 1920, and she married him in 1921.
+Alma was cited in the Packenham's divorce in 1920, and she married him in 1921.
 However, once again, his marriage failed and Alma left him to return to her native Canada: their marriage formally ended in divorce in 1925.